-- business purpose of the asset and type of data needed to support those purposes
+- Research purpose and uses of the asset and the data needed to support those purposes

 Stream B: Infrastructure Development

-The ARDC will catalyse a national health studies data commons by partnering with consortia of NHMRC Administering Institutions (AI) to build a distributed data infrastructure.
+The ARDC will catalyse a national health studies data asset by partnering with consortia of NHMRC Administering Institutions (AI) to build a distributed data infrastructure.
 Leveraging the institutions’ data management capacity and relationships, the ARDC will resource extensions to their infrastructure that enhance national interoperability, coherence, availability and reuse.
-The functional requirements of this infrastructure will come from the work of Stream A.
+The functional requirements of this infrastructure will come from the work of Stream A and Stream C.